Ronni Gura Sadovsky, J.D./Ph.D.

 - Assistant Professor , Philosophy

 My research investigates the moral reasons that we have to conform with or to violate informal social norms.
-I focus particularly on a category of norms I call political etiquette, conformity with which idiomatically expresses respect for an entire social group rather than for particular individuals.
-Before joining the faculty at Trinity, I have taught courses in political philosophy, philosophy of law, philosophy of race, negotiation, and the ethics of artificial intelligence.
+I focus particularly on a category of norms that I call political etiquette, conformity with which expresses respect for an entire social group rather than for particular individuals.
+I am also interested in developmental approaches to ethics, which consider the way that individuals’ moral and political sensibilities develop over time.
+I teach courses in social and political philosophy, philosophy of law, and applied ethics.